davidwickerhf/movement-assistant/README.md

 - TELEGRAM PHONE NUMBER
 - GCALENDAR ID (this is either id of the calendar, which is found in the "Integrate Calendar" section of the settings of the calendar you want to access)
 - G DRIVE EMAIL (The email you want the database to be shared with)
+- GIT_USER -> GitHub username of the developer to assign feedbacks issues to
+- GIT_TOKEN -> Access token of the account used to create feedback issues into the repository
+- GIT_NAME -> Name of the account (or organisation) who owns the repository
+- GIT_REPO -> Name of the repository
+- DEVS -> List of Telegram user ids of the developers of the program
 - SPREADSHEET (the Id of the database spreadsheet.
 This field should be left empty: "", if you don't have a correctly formatted database sheet yet)
 - TRELLO_BOARD_ID (This field should be left empty: "", if you don't have a correctly formatted Trello Board yet))
 ### 6 - Setup virtual enviroment